Yuioytffhio/SOEN-321-Adversarial-Attack-on-ML/README.md

 Small changes in the input data can impact ML models, which demonstrates the importance of adversarial robustness.

-To investigate this, we explored the vulnerability of models trained on network traffic data by implementing the Fast Gradient Sign Method (FGSM).

 ## Objectives
-- Classify network traffic as **normal** or **attack** using ML models
+- Train a Deep Neural Network (DNN) to classify network connections as either **normal** or **attack** based on the NSL-KDD dataset
-- Train Logistic Regression
-- Apply FGSM to generate **adversarial samples** that will mislead the classifier, while making sure that every record remains valid
+- Apply data poisoning to train a separate DNN using **poisoned data** that will mislead the classifier
-- Evaluate how the model's accuracy changes before and after the attack
+- Evaluate the difference in performance between our initial DNN and our poisoned DNN
-- Link the robustness and limitations that ML models face in cybersecurity context, more precisely network safety.
+- Link the robustness and limitations that ML models face to a cybersecurity context, more precisely network safety

 ## Dataset
 The dataset used in this project is derived from the **NSL-KDD benchmark**: